-These stores are a place for energetic, self motivated and hard working individuals, who enjoy their work.
-Both part time and full time job seekers may get an opportunity to be a part of the workforce.
+These stores are a place for energetic, self-motivated and hardworking individuals, who enjoy their work.
+Both part-time and full-time job seekers may get an opportunity to be a part of the workforce.
 An applicant should be at least 18 years of age and legally allowed to work in the United States to apply for any job position.

-Following are the entry level positions available at these stores:
+Following are the entry-level positions available at these stores:

 Cashier – The cashiers deal with the daily sales transactions of the stores.
-Their job duties include applying coupons, processing payments, scanning items and maintaining records.
+Their job duties include applying for coupons, processing payments, scanning items and maintaining records.
 Sometimes, they are also required to attend customers and other business associates over the phone.
 The cashiers may receive hourly wages or appointed on a salary package.
 Their pay gradually increases as they gain experience.

 Sales Associate – The sales associates are responsible for handling customers.
 They provide necessary help to the customers.
-Their job duties include attending customers and satisfying their queries, giving advice and assisting in purchase, helping buyers in locating requested products.
+Their job duties include attending customers and satisfying their queries, giving advice and assisting in the purchase, helping buyers in locating requested products.
 They may also be assigned duties like, unloading deliveries, stocking shelves and maintaining hygiene in the store.

-Management – Besides entry level job positions, the company often organizes recruitment drive for management positions as well.
+Management – Besides entry-level job positions, the company often organizes recruitment drive for management positions as well.
 These positions are offered to experienced candidates having related qualification and skills.
-Sometimes, entry level workers may also be promoted to some of the administrative designations.
-The associated designations include assistant manager, key holder and store manager.
+Sometimes, entry-level workers may also be promoted to some of the administrative designations.
+The associated designations include assistant manager, key holder, and store manager.

 Advantages of Working @ Dollar Tree

 The company offers several job benefits to its employees.
 The offered benefits vary by their status and position.
-Entry level workers are allowed flexible schedules and are paid high wages.
+Entry-level workers are allowed flexible schedules and are paid high wages.
 They may also get other benefits like provident fund, educational reimbursement, paid time off and others if working for more than 25 hours a week.
-The professional associates hired on salary are provided 401(K) retirement plan, employee stock option plan, life and health insurance, dental and vision protection, long-term disability coverage and company funded profit programs.
+The professional associates hired on salary are provided 401(K) retirement plan, employee stock option plan, life, and health insurance, dental and vision protection, long-term disability coverage and company funded profit programs.